HackEurope: Agency, aura farming and the great divide

 I was in Stockholm over the weekend as HackEurope took over Norrsken House, part of what was happening simultaneously across European hubs for what is billed as the EU’s largest hackathon.

-1000 participants (out of 4000+ applications), 24 hours to build.
+1000 participants, 24 hours to build.

 It was around the same time you saw the e/acc in the kings of Silicon Valleys bios.
 Effective accelerationism (e/acc) was the ideological movement about unrestricted technological progress being a solution to universal human problems - climate change, war and poverty.
 The notion that “everything is solved by AI”.

-(I’m pro eu/acc btw)30
+(I’m pro eu/acc btw 🇪🇺)

-For me, seeing up close how fast the technologoical advancements have improved was insane.
+Seeing up close how fast the technological advancements have improved was insane.
+And now I’m certain.
+Speed is no longer the moat.

 Agency and aura farming